How to Deal with Debt Stress

 Is being in debt having a negative impact on your mental health?
 Check out the tell-tale signs of debt stress and learn what to do next.

 We all know the old saying “money can’t buy happiness,” but financial security at least helps you sleep a little bit better at night.
-When you find yourself in a situation where money is tight and credit card balances are increasing, there’s a constant pressure and even guilt for letting it happen in the first place.
+When you find yourself in a situation where credit card balances are increasing, there’s a constant pressure and even guilt for letting it happen in the first place.
 Financial stress is no joke.

 What it looks like: Every time you indulge yourself, you end up with a serious case of guilt and regret.
 You can’t stop beating yourself up for every single thing you spend money on that’s not debt payoff.